zoeskim/Gymnastics/README.md

 ### 3-up, 3-count Algorithm
 An international team final competition allows for 3 team members to compete on each event, with all 12 event scores counting towards the team score.
 Assuming the strategy would be to use the 3 highest scoring routines out of the 5 members for each event, the developed algorithm calculates a presumptive "team score" to simulate a 3-up, 3-count competition format.
 This is executed for every combination of 5 athletes.
 ### Visualization of Highest Scoring Teams
-For Day 1, Day 2, and on average, a pair of bar charts and tables display the highest scoring teams among all possible teams.
+For Day 1, Day 2, and on average, a pair of bar charts and tables display the highest-scoring teams among all possible teams.
 Bar charts have hatches differentiating scores from each event and colors differentiating athletes. (gym/figures/Team/)
 ## How to Run
 1. Clone repository
 2. Run all cells in US_Champs.ipynb